rustdevbtw/ai-commit/README.md

 Apart from using the above options, you can also use a config file!
 For that, create a new file at `.cts/config.edn`
 For reference, see [`.cts/config.edn`](./.cts/config.edn).
 The file is in [Extensible Data Notation](https://github.com/edn-format/edn) format.

+There are two types of config files: `global` amd `local`.
+Local config file is the one in `$(cwd)/.cts/config.edn` and the Global one is at `~/.cts/config.edn`.
+Their data is merged, and the local one takes precedence.

 ## Contributing
 We'd love for you to contribute to Comittus!
 Here's how: